depilz/SoundPlayer-S2D/README.md

 Returs true if a music is being played.

 * ### load(track [,ext])
 Loads a track located in the audio folder.
-The track is the actual name of the file and the extension is optional, if not provided it uses ".ogg" for Android and ".aac" for iOS.
+The track is the actual name of the file and the extension is optional, if not provided it uses `.ogg` for Android and `.aac` for iOS.
 ```lua
 MusicPlayer.load("my song", ".wav")
 ```